wjudho/wjudho/Data Science Roadmap.md

 > The quickest way to learn is to look at others who learned it before me.
 Learn just enough to do the work, probably how to read code, how to follow the tutorial, then work on portfolio 1,2,3,4,..10 i don't care how many, until confidence built-up, then move on

 here's the thing, sometimes i stumbled upon a dataset in kaggle, and don't understand what their codes supposed to do, then i google it until it makes sense, often i google for half a day but no result, `i realize i jumped too far`.
 Most of the time, i just don't know what to search.
+Too much jump will eventually leads me to unstructured learning pattern.

 > this is where documenting our work in github and kaggle are important. it teachs me that writing actually helps to spot lacks in my knowledge and understanding.
 Have you ever been in a situation where you've learned a material, but couldn't explain to others.
 Our brain tricks itself into the thinking that we understand a subject completely.
 Turned out, it isn't